stanxie28/stanxie.github.io/_pages/about.md

 <p align="center">
 <img src="/images/capacity-figure.png" alt="drawing" width="500"/>
 </p>
 <left>I present one measure of state capacity and applies it to characterize how state capacity varies over space.
 Each kilometer away from a state office decreases state capacity by 5%.
-My findings represent a first attempt to empirically quantify  legal capacity as defined in the theoretical literature, and use that </left>
+My findings represent a first attempt to empirically quantify  legal capacity as defined in the theoretical literature, and use that to show that state weakness is heterogeneous over space.</left>